-Phantosmia is the medical word doctors use when a person smells something that is not actually there.
+Phantosmia is when a person smells something that is not actually there.
 The smells vary between individuals but are usually unpleasant, such as burnt toast, metallic, or chemical smells.
 Possible causes range from nasal polyps to a stroke.

 In this article, we look at the causes and symptoms of phantosmia, when to see a doctor, and how to differentiate phantosmia from related conditions, such as parosmia.

 Phantosmia is a disorder linked to a person’s sense of smell.
 It happens when a person can smell something that is not there.
 The smell may only appear on one side of the nose, or it may affect both nostrils.

 Phantosmia is relatively uncommon.
 It makes up around 10-20% of disorders related to the sense of smell.
 In most cases, phantosmia is not a cause for concern and will go away on its own.

 However, in some cases, phantosmia can be a sign of a serious underlying condition, so people should always discuss this symptom with their doctor.

 Some phantom smells are pleasant.
 However, people with phantosmia more often describe unpleasant, foul, or disgusting odors.
 These may include: